 Skopelos is an island paradise, which combines beautiful Mediterranean weather and stunning natural beaches.
-This makes it ideal for families, couples or single travellers, who want to have a relaxing beach holiday, where they escape the trials and tribulations of the modern world.
+This makes it ideal for family holidays, couples looking for a romantic holiday or single travellers, who want to have a relaxing beach holiday, where they escape the trials and tribulations of the modern world.

 Skopelos is one of the greenest islands in the Aegean Sea with loads of pretty flowers and and trees around the island.
 Skopelos town is where many tourists flock and there are many hotels and restaurants, however it keeps its old charm and traditional feel and there a many friendly locals in the area.
 Glossa, another gem in Skopelos is known for it's white washed traditional Greek houses and gorgeous views.
 There are loads of monasteries scattered around the island and there are 10 monasteries on Mount Palouki alone.
 There are three marked routes on the island, including the T1 walking path, walk up the mountain and around the forest.
 It's a lovely route with gorgeous views and a unique experience.

 It is the kind of place, where you bathe on sun-kissed shores during the day and then sit in a rustic taverna long into the night, surrounded by incredible scenery and delicious local food.